johnsonabigail/eco395m-exercises/exercises-4/writing/exercises-4.md

 This is to be expected considering the chemical properties were perfectly correlated with each other.
-This regression analysis tells us that a positive association with PC1 is predicted to decrease quality, on average, by about 0.049 units at a statistically significant level.
-Red wine is more positively associated with PC1 and has a slightly lower average quality than white wine, so these regression results makes sense.
+This regression analysis tells us that a positive association with PC1 is predicted to decrease quality, on average, by about 0.049 units.
+Red wine is more positively associated with PC1 and has a slightly lower average quality than white wine, so this regression makes sense.

 <br>